Autumn Dream – Face Cream

 Safflower oil 0.5 (Normal skin 1.5, Dry skin 2.5)

 Cetyl palmitate 1 (this is a thickening agent and in this amount won’t make the cream very thick but it will be a soft cream.
-If you like thick thick cream that won’t move around that easily in a pot… you might want to use cetyl palmitate at 2% or you might keep it at 1% and add another thickening agent like cetyl alcohol at 1%)
+For a thicker cream I would have added cetyl palmitate at 2% or I could have kept it at 1% and added another thickening agent like cetyl alcohol at 1%)

 Propylheptyl Caprylate 1.5 (this is a very light synthetic oil which doesn’t have other property than making the cream feel very light too.
 Normal skin 2, Dry skin 3)